Getting through Ramadan with lockdown restrictions in place

-Our guest blogger shares her tips for how to look after your mental health during Ramadan this year while we're under lockdown
+Our guest blogger shares her tips for how to look after your mental health during Ramadan this year while lockdown restrictions are still in place

-We’ve all been dealing with huge changes to our lives because of quarantine.
-As with everything else, Ramadan under lockdown will probably feel totally different this year in both positive and negative ways.
+We’ve all been dealing with huge changes to our lives because of the pandemic.
+Although we had Ramadan in lockdown last year, this will probably still feel different to normal in both positive and negative ways.
 On the one hand we may have more time to rest and spend on spiritual growth; on the other hand we might feel isolated, exhausted and overwhelmed.

-Here are my ten top tips for getting through Ramadan under lockdown.
+Here are my ten top tips for getting through Ramadan with lockdown restrictions still in place.

 1. Prepare your living space